 Pull out random pieces of hair and pin in more flowers as needed for a lovely, disheveled wildflower crown.

 4. Tuck & Pin

-The old tuck and pin trick is a super easy and pretty way to wear one large flowers like a rose or dahlia in your hair.
+The old tuck and pin trick is a super easy and pretty way to wear one large flower like a rose or dahlia in your hair.
 For this style, I used a large white Dahlia with a three-inch stem to create a soft and romantic look.
-This ‘do would be perfect for a summer occasion or wedding style!
+This ‘would be perfect for a summer occasion or wedding style!

 For this hairstyle, create a single, centered braid and secure the ends with elastic.
-The, wrap the braid into a tight bun and pin it into place.
+Then, wrap the braid into a tight bun and pin it into place.

 Take your favorite flower and feed the stem into the base of the braid.
 Use a large pin to pin the stem into the hair to secure it, and voila!

 For the next two hairstyles, I secured the flowers by first creating a criss-cross grid of bobby pins where I wanted the flowers to go.
 It makes it easier to add multiple flowers into one area securely.

 For this lovely braided style, I used a large rose, a small rose, an air plant, and some baby’s breath.

 Follow the Rattlesnake Braid tutorial steps in order to achieve the two-strand twisted halo do picture here, then criss-cross pin across the front of your braids on the top.
 Last, pin your flowers and plants into your crisscrossed grid and go!
 Lovely, huh?

 6. Scarlet Letter Braids